overtonpolicy/osf-ure-importer-plugin/README.md

 The **URE Methods Project** was funded primarily through grants by the [W. T. Grant Foundation](https://wtgrantfoundation.org/).
-This included a pilot project to create a open repository for URE studies hosted in a [collection in the Open Science Framework (OSF)](https://osf.io/collections/uremethods/discover) and a [website](https://uremethods.org) to support researchers who may wish to contribute to the collection.
+This included a pilot project to create an open repository for URE studies hosted in a [collection in the Open Science Framework (OSF)](https://osf.io/collections/uremethods/discover) and a [website](https://uremethods.org) to support researchers who may wish to contribute to the collection.